SJCNY Spring 2021 - Athletics

 Ready.
 Set.
 Reopen

 Our goal is to protect our student athletes as they return to the sports and activities they love.
-Please see below for important information to help keep the athletic community healthy and safe as we look to resume sports this fall.
+Please see below for important information to help keep the athletic community healthy and safe as we look to resume competition.

 This page will be updated as more information becomes available.
 Please check back in the coming weeks.